 Air traffic controller Gene Thurnau moves to St-Petersburg, Florida to start over.
 He meets Jaye-Jaye, and soon they marry and begin building their dream home.
-But ghosts from Gene’s past bring unwanted tension and horror into their perfect home. -A Stranger In My Home, Investigation Discovery
+But ghosts from Gene’s past bring unwanted tension and horror into their perfect home. -Star-Crossed Murder, A Stranger In My Home (S2,E1)

 If someone reports a crime to a police department, even if the person is not prosecuted, there is still a record of the complaint.
 This is not happening in the military because the Commander does not have access to law enforcement databases.
 So if the person was accused before in the military, the Commander has no way of knowing.
 And they are not entering data into the system if they are informed of a complaint.
 We are losing valuable data if the person is not prosecuted for the crime.
 The military currently prosecutes less then 10% of complaints.